Dycouzt/Secured-CI-CD-Pipeline/README.md

-# Secure CI/CD Pipeline (DevSecOps) with Google Cloud Deployment
+# Secure CI/CD Pipeline (DevSecOps)

-This project is a comprehensive, production-grade demonstration of DevSecOps practices integrated into a complete CI/CD pipeline.
-It showcases automated security testing across multiple layers (code, dependencies, secrets, containers) and implements continuous deployment to Google Cloud Run.
-The pipeline orchestrates six specialized security tools to create a security-first deployment workflow that blocks vulnerable code from reaching production.
+This project is a production-ready example of a fully integrated DevSecOps CI/CD pipeline.
+It automates security testing across every layer - source code, dependencies, secrets, and containers, while continuously deploying to Google Cloud Run.
+The pipeline combines six dedicated security tools to enforce a security-first workflow, ensuring that only verified, vulnerability-free code reaches production.

 ## Project Purpose & Key Features